TwoBitMachines/FlareEngineDocs/source/worldManager/sceneManagement.rst

    * - Random Text
      - If more than one texture exists, the transition pattern will be randomized.
 Place textures here from the AssetsFolder/Transitions/Textures folder.
 Use the TransitionAny prefab if implementing this.

+   * - Begin()
+     - When called it will activate the transition.